 If you are doing honors in another program or for your major, it is not the same as the honors program.
 Having honors in your major will be listed on your diploma for that major.
 The Honors Program is a separate certificate.

-You do not need to take a certain number of credits each semester.
-The number of honors credits that a student takes is up to the student.
-You could take 6 credits one semester and zero credits the next.
+You do not need to take a certain number of credits each semester, but it is a great idea to spread your honors courses throughout your time at IPFW.
 The goal is to reach 18 credits by the time you graduate.

-The requirements are not more courses than you already have to take for your major.
+The goal is to incorporate the Honors Program into your plan of study.
 Many of the Honors courses are general education courses that are required for every major.
 You can also H-option a course that you already have to take and receive Honors credit.

 The registration form is a mandatory document that must be turned into the Honors Program Office (WU G25).
 Students currently enrolled in the Program as well as those just entering, need to submit this form.
 It can be found under the "Forms" tab on the Honors Program website as well as in the Honors Program Office.